IT-for-Change/English-Lang-Lab-Speech/README.md

 ## English Language Learning assisted by Automated Speech Recognition

+This is a project by the Centre for Education and Technolog, IT for Change.
+Read more about us [here](https://itforchange.net/education).

 ### January 2023
 These are very early days for this project.
 The project aims to develop AI based English language learning software as a digital public good.
 This repository will hold the components of the core Automated Speech Recognition (ASR) engine.
 Other repositories will be spawned to hold frontend/api components.